Overview

 Communication and Computing Systems Department

-The Arab Academy for Science, Technology and Maritime Transport (AASTMT) has established the GMDSS simulator facility in 1996, which is a Computer Based Training (CBT) system that incorporates the latest virtual touch screen technology to enable the students to act out simulated distress and routine situations that cannot be conducted onboard ships to avoid false distress alerts.
-For more reality and integration, the system contains a complete set of real GMDSS equipment.
+The Arab Academy for Science, Technology and Maritime Transport (AASTMT) has established the GMDSS (Global Maritime Distress and Safety system) simulator facility in 1996, which is a Computer Based Training (CBT) system that incorporates the latest virtual touch screen technology to enable the students to act out simulated distress and routine situations that cannot be conducted onboard ships to avoid false distress alerts.
+For more reality and integration, the system contains a complete set of real GMDSS equipment, by The AASTMT president who has approved in 2017 to establish another GMDSS simulator and to replace the previous one with new simulators.
 The simulated communication equipment accurately replicate the GMDSS’s functions that meet the requirements of the International Convention on Standards of Training, Certification and Watch keeping for seafarers (STCW-1978) as amendment that is set by the IMO.
 Currently, this facility has been renewed and increased to be two GMDSS simulators and two complete set of real GMDSS equipment.
-Each simulator consists of twelve dual touch screen stations that are connected to each other and to the complex through Local Area Network (LAN) for data exchange and voice communication.
+Each simulator consists of ten dual touch screen stations, one touch screen with the mimic station and two touch screens in the instructor station that are connected to each other and to the complex through Local Area Network (LAN) for data exchange and voice communication.
 This increasing is to accommodate the increasing trainees’ numbers and to be comply with international agreements and requirements of quality.

 Department Objectives